rob-myers/rob-myers.github.io/docs/plan.md

 ## TODO (unsorted)

-- mobile: provide alt UI e.g. force lowercase + arrow keys
-  - TODO: issue with double spaces
-  - TODO: sometimes mobile inputs not handled properly

 - ✅ Create `NavDemo1`
   > to be based on ✅ `LightsTest` and 🚧 `SvgNavDemo1`
 - 🚧 Characters
   - 🚧 Circle with heart-beat and breath
   - 🚧 `NavDemo1` has Andros
   - `NavDemo1` has other NPCs
-- Implement TTY interaction
-- Write into blog 'objective'

-- Start Gatsby Project which aims to replace this one

-- After testing CssPanZoom for a bit, remove PanZoomTest and @panzoom/panzoom

-- Create new `NavTest`
 - probably with new `NPCs`
 - user can only moves npcs via terminal e.g. `click`...
 - maybe consider shadows and door shadows (doors can fade)
 - can pause it
 - can write script manually or continually `look`ing
 - can see: npcs, meta points
+- Implement TTY interaction
+- Write into blog 'objective'

+- Start Gatsby Project which aims to replace this one

+- After testing CssPanZoom for a bit, remove PanZoomTest and @panzoom/panzoom

 - finish passenger-deck 303
 - PanZoom should have blue blob indicating touches